 Our on campus accommodation puts you at the heart of student life

-All of our accommodation is on campus meaning that you’re within walking distance to the main university buildings, library, computer labs, sports facilities and the Students’ Union.
+All of our accommodation is within walking distance to the main university buildings, library, computer labs, sports facilities and the Students’ Union.
 The campus village includes an open study area, Todds Bar, a Santander Bank, launderettes, the village office and the accommodation office based in the Lord Todd complex.

 The campus village is also near to the city centre with all its shops, restaurants, cafes, bars, cinemas and other entertainment.
 Buchanan Street, part of Glasgow’s style mile with over 200 stores, is only a 10 minute walk away.